maybites/TextureSharing/README.md

 * chose a workspace with the desired render / shading preferences
 * chose a scene and layer setup to render

-IMPORTANT:
-If you desire to choose a scene and layer setup other than default, and this scene and layer has not yet been rendered by blender since you opened the blender file - blender will crash when you start streaming.
-Not sure if this constitutes as bug, maybe just a limitation of blender..

 You should be able to create as many Cameras with streams as you wish.

 ## Syphon

 No, this addon is unable to stream [syphon](http://syphon.v002.info/) on OSX.
-It is possible to do the same thing with syphon, though my tests showed dismal performances...
+Comming soon...

 ## Credits